 In this 9 Nights, 10 Days trip you will experience the real beauty of India.
 The country has been the home to a diverse culture.
-This vibrant heritage of the land is due to the different civilizations who came here at different point of time and made the country there home.
+This vibrant heritage of the land is due to the different civilizations who came here at different points of time and made the country their home.

 The city of Lucknow, with is grandeur and beautiful Awadhi laid-back lifestyle would definitely surprise you.
 On this trip you will create beautiful moments while exploring the culture, heritage and spiritualism of India.

 Arrive Delhi and transfer to Hotel.
 Hotel check-in time is 1400hrs

 Delhi has been inhabited from the 6th century BC has been the capital of many kingdoms.
 It has been destroyed and rebuilt many times and is called the "city of cities".
 Delhi's culture has been influenced by its different rulers and the city is full of beautiful monuments.
 The Mughal rulers influenced the food habits of the residents and Mughlai cuisine originated here.
 Due to the proximity of different states, all festivals are celebrated here.
 Old Delhi is a maze of small lanes lined and old buildings and New Delhi has large road with huge buildings.
 Delhi is the capital of India and is the hub for politics.

 Remainder of the day is free to relax at Hotel.